How Are Service Pages and Sales Pages Different?

 The terms “sales page” and “services page” are often used interchangeably on the Internet, even though they are very different.
+So, today we’re going to break down the differences between a services page and sales page to help you avoid this confusion.

 What is a services page?

 A services page is a page on your website that lists the services you offer.
 The purpose of this page is to invite people to explore what you offer, how your offers are packaged, and what’s included in the offers.
 On this page, your reader can compare offers and choose which one they think is best for them.
-This page is very important, and is often one of the most visited pages on your website.
+This page is very important and is often one of the most visited pages on your website.

 What is a sales page?